When it comes to investing in the stock market, you have a lot of different choices to make.

 On the Webull platform, you'll be able to buy and sell any of Vanguard's ETFs.

-You will also not find mutual funds or fixed-income investments available on Webull.
+You will not find mutual funds or fixed-income investments available on Webull.

 Ready to sign up for Webull?
-If you open an account using the link below and fund it with $100, you will get a completely free stock!
+If you open an account using the link below and fund it with $5, you will get 2 completely free stocks!

 The $0 minimum deposit on Webull brokerage accounts makes it an especially attractive service for smaller investors.
-Beginner investors need to start small in the learning process, and Webull allows this on its platform.
+Beginner investors often start small to learn the ropes.
+This is completely fine with Webull.

-However, keep in mind that you need to fund the account with $100 initially to be eligible for your free stock.
+However, keep in mind that you need to fund the account with $5 initially to be eligible for your free stocks.

 Webull offers the following: